GrowthGift/GrowthGift.com/1docs/common-actions.md

   - dev: `meteor deploy APPNAMEDEV.meteor.com`
 2.  package/build for mobile
   - run (use `ios-device` instead for ios)
-    - prod: `ENV=prod meteor run android-device --mobile-server http://APPNAME.meteor.com`
+    - prod: `ENV=prod meteor run android-device --mobile-server 107.170.212.162`
     - dev: `meteor run android-device --mobile-server http://APPNAMEDEV.meteor.com`
   - build
     - prod: `ENV=prod meteor build ~/Documents/projects/1mobile-build/growthgift --server 107.170.212.162`
-      - open xcode project and fix things then build .ipa file
+      - ios: open xcode project and fix things then build .ipa file
         - run dev version first (NOTE: can not figure out how to run the SAME project on device and for distribution release..)
         - delete project after confirm working, then rebuild it
         - manage schemes to rename to proper one (was showing 'dev' but should be prod)